 While it isn’t generally advised, making a citizen’s arrest of a member of the public while you are at work is a far more realistic possibility.
 There are countless cases of employees making a citizen’s arrests at work.
 Let’s look at three recent examples from across Australia.

 Adelaide Chinese restaurant staff attempt citizen’s arrest of freeloading diner

 In June this year, staff of a popular Chinese restaurant in the Adelaide CBD chased down and apprehended a man who failed to pay for his meal.
 The restaurant owner said that the man had come to restaurant with a female date and ordered a three-course meal worth hundreds of dollars.

-The staff – three men and a woman – eventually caught up with the diner.
+The employees – three men and a woman – eventually caught up with the diner.
 They proceeded to wrestle with him for some time, eventually placing him in a headlock.
 In the background, a voice can be heard yelling “stop it.”
 All this was caught on film, which you can view below.